Training and Education Information Submitted by the Training and Education Committee

 NOTE:Children and Young Adults attending SFSA events, activities or taking a class, must be old enough to understand safety rules and follow directions.
 Parents or guardians must attend with the child and sign their release to handle and use firearms.
 We do not offer any "sitting" services and children on the range are expected to be supervised by a parent or guardian.

-Defensive Handgun Skill Development Clinic ($10), Bay 4, 9:00AM to 1:00PM - New or experienced shooters who want to improve their shooting skills and learn basic techniques which, when practiced, will improve their defensive handgun skills.
-Equipment Required: Your Handgun, belt holster, magazines (or speedloaders), hearing protection, eye protection, 100 rounds of ammunition.
-Your class fees covers targets, range facilities, etc… Topics Covered: Improving basic defensive marksmanship/accuracy at both short and long distances, Multiple types of draws from holster, Improving Shooting methods: strong-hand, weak-hand, low ready, Reloads: Slide-lock, tactical, Clearing jams and malfunctions, Movement while shooting: forward, backward, left/right, Positions: standing, kneeling, prone, Barricades: walls, low cover, barrels, doors, Multiple Targets: Tactical priority, tactical sequence, Snatching gun: loaded or unloaded from table, drawer, and briefcase, Mental Discipline and record keeping, Speed improvement, and Practice recommendations.
+Defensive Handgun Skill Development Clinic, ($10), Bay 4, 9:00AM to 1:00PM - New or experienced shooters who want to improve their shooting skills and learn basic techniques which, when practiced, will improve their defensive handgun skills.
+Equipment Required: Your Handgun, belt holster, magazines (or speed loaders), hearing protection, eye protection, 100 rounds of ammunition.
+Your class fees covers targets, range facilities, etc… Topics Covered: Improving basic defensive marksmanship / accuracy at both short and long distances, Multiple types of draws from holster, Improving Shooting methods: strong-hand, weak-hand, low ready, Reloads: Slide-lock, tactical, Clearing jams and malfunctions, Movement while shooting: forward, backward, left/right, Positions: standing, kneeling, prone, Barricades: walls, low cover, barrels, doors, Multiple Targets: Tactical priority, tactical sequence, Snatching gun: loaded or unloaded from table, drawer, and briefcase, Mental Discipline and record keeping, Speed improvement, and Practice recommendations.
 Specifics skills will be class dependent.
 Not everything will be covered in the 2 hours – this is a clinic format, so we cover what majority of the class needs.
+It is recommended to bring at least 250 - 300 round of ammo and a minimum of 2 spare mags, preferable 3.

-Long Distance Rifle Shooting The Long Distance Rifle Range is open on the 4th Saturday of each month (except for August) from 9:00am to 2:00pm, Cost is $10 all day.
+Long Distance Rifle Shooting is available on the 4th Saturday of each month.
+The range is 25 – 300 yards in general, maybe longer depending on agriculture activities.
+The range is open each month (except for August) from 9:00am to 2:00pm, on the 4th Saturday.
+Cost is $10 all day.
 You bring your firearms and ammunition.
 Everything else is provided, but feel free to bring your own stuff or if you'd like or want a special target.
-Normal shooting distance is 25 to 300 yards.
 We meet at the pistol range parking lot about 8:45am and caravan out to the rifle range.
 Call Dave at 209-614-1718 for more info if needed.
 Membership not Required.

 To physically be present on this range, or to participate in firearms training you must not be restricted or prohibited due to a court order, terms of probation, terms of parole, or violations of certain sections of law from possessing firearms, ammunition, and or dangerous weapons.
 Due to ITAR (International Traffic in Arms Regulations) restrictions on training you must be a United States Citizen, or have permanent resident legal alien status (Green Card).
 You cannot work for a foreign company, a foreign government, or a foreign governmental agency/organization.